1864 Calcutta cyclone

-On 5 October 1864, most of the areas of Calcutta (present-day Kolkata), India was inundated and destroyed by a tropical cyclone.
+On 5 October 1864, most of the areas of Calcutta (present-day Kolkata), India were inundated and destroyed by a tropical cyclone.
 Dubbed the 1864 Calcutta cyclone, the storm caused over 60,000 fatalities in its wake.
 The cyclone crossed the coast of West Bengal to the south of Hooghly River, one of the streams that are included in the Ganges River Delta.
 The majority of the deaths were from drowning and the others from sicknesses prevailing before the storm.
-The said river overflowed due to a storm surge and as the water rushed inland, everything in its course were washed away.
+The said river overflowed due to a storm surge and as the water rushed inland, everything in its course was washed away.
 The city, the other surrounding areas, and some harbors had to be rebuilt after the cyclone.
 There was also a fundraising event established, but it failed.
 The total damages from the said storm were at Rs 99,200.